-(1) The examinations of candidates who attempted academic fraud during their examinations or attempted to or actually used prohibited aids in completing their examinations will be awarded the grade of 'Fail' (5.0).
+- (1) The examinations of candidates who attempted academic fraud during their examinations or attempted to or actually used prohibited aids in completing their examinations will be awarded the grade of 'Fail' (5.0).
 A candidate who disrupts the regular and proper order of the examination appointment can be excluded from continuing and completing the examination by the examiner or supervisor; in this case the examination will be awarded a grade of 'Fail' (5.0).
 Mobile telephones or similar electronic devices are deemed to be prohibited aids as per Sentence 1, unless permission has been expressly granted.
 These may only be brought into the examination room in a powered off state, must remain out of reach and must be handed to the invigilator upon request.
-Unauthorised carrying of these prohibited aids is considered to be an attempt at academic dishonesty.

-(2) If a candidate achieved admission to the examination improperly through culpable action, the Examination Committee can decide to grade the examination as failed.

-(3) If there is an especially severe case of fraud or a repeated attempt at academic dishonesty in a module examination or module partial examination in the Bachelor's and Master's thesis or a fraud in the submission of a written declaration form by the student concerning the independent completion of the thesis without prohibited aids, the Examination Committee can decide to exclude the student from the repeat examination.
-The severity of the fraud will be determined by the effort made to commit the fraud and the result detriment to equal chances at performance on the examination.

-(4) Before such a decision is reached by the Examination Committee, the effected party must be given opportunity to respond.

-(5) Any negative decisions made by the Examination Committee must be immediately communicated to the candidate in writing, provided with a written justification and with instructions for legal relief.

-(6) For course papers, oral presentations and final projects, the citation rules for academic papers given by the faculties apply.
+Unauthorised carrying of these prohibited aids is considered to be an attempt at academic dishonesty. - (2) If a candidate achieved admission to the examination improperly through culpable action, the Examination Committee can decide to grade the examination as failed. - (3) If there is a particularly serious case of cheating or a repeated attempt to cheat in a module examination or part of a module examination, in a bachelor's or master's dissertation or if cheating takes place when the candidate submits a written declaration that he or she has completed the work independently without any unauthorised resources, the examining board may decide to exclude the candidate from repeating the examination.
+The candidate cannot choose a different compulsory option, if the latter has been failed because of cheating.
+The seriousness of the cheating is evaluated by the energy used by the candidate to cheat and the impairment of equal opportunities caused by the cheating. - (4) Before such a decision is reached by the Examination Committee, the effected party must be given opportunity to respond. - (5) Any negative decisions made by the Examination Committee must be immediately communicated to the candidate in writing, provided with a written justification and with instructions for legal relief. - (6) For course papers, oral presentations and final projects, the citation rules for academic papers given by the faculties apply.
 In the case of considerable disregard, Para.
 1 Sent.
-1.
+1. - (7) Coursework, seminar papers and dissertations may be checked for any text passages or other sources that have been taken over without being marked as such by means of suitable software, which must meet the valid data protection guidelines.